-Create Sturdy Craft Templates
+Sturdy Craft Templates

-Simply cut of the top and bottom from the bottle and discard in the recycle bin.
+Simply cut off the top and bottom of the bottle and discard them in the recycle bin.
 Slit the remaining circle of plastic so it will lie flat.
-Mark off the template with permanent marker and cut it out to use over and over again.Continue to 9 of 11 below.
+Mark off the template with a permanent marker and cut it out to use over and over again.

 09 of 24

 If you want to apply a slow, steady supply of water to a plant, use a detergent bottle to create drip irrigation.

-Wash out the bottle thoroughly, use a pin or very small nail to punch several holes in the bottom.
+Wash out the bottle thoroughly; use a pin or very small nail to punch several holes in the bottom.
 Fill the bottle with water and set it next to the plant.
 The water will slowly seep into the soil and root system.
 This is particularly helpful for tender plants if you are going to be away for a day or so.

 Crafts for the Kids